MarvinOtt/SPH_2D_Water_Simluation/README.md

 __Project creation date:__ 23.05.2018

 ## Description
-This project simulates fluids in 2D based on a particle-based viscoelastic simulation.
+This project simulates fluids in 2D with a particle-based viscoelastic simulation.

 ## Technologies
 * C#